Set Build vs Virtual Production: Which Is Best For Your Brand?

 Planning A Room Set Shoot

-There's no issue with placing large products such as furniture in sets, and it's far easier to create compositions that show a range of products throughout the room environment.
+There's no issue with placing large products such as furniture in sets, and it's far easier to create compositions that show a range of products throughout the room environment - all of which may be difficult in virtual production.

 Costs And Budget Considerations

-Understanding the true cost of each option goes beyond the day rate of the photographer; factoring in labour, studio time, and essential contingency budgets.
+Understanding the true cost of each option goes beyond the day rate of the photographer; factoring in labour, studio time, and props.

 Photography Set Build Costs

 The cost of a set build is required for materials, labour, and props.
 These costs can vary significantly and are affected by the scale and complexity of the set.
-Once the set is built, shooting subsequent days becomes highly efficient.
+However, once the set is built, shooting subsequent days becomes highly efficient.

 Virtual Production Costs

-There is a cost to create the environment for your images, however, as this is digital it is an affordable process for many brands.
+There is a cost to create the environment for your images, however, it is an affordable process for many brands.
 It can involve using AI to create an environment, or using existing images if these are appropriate to your brief.
-There may also be initial costs for props that sit in the foreground alongside your product - these help create depth of field in the image which allows the foreground and background to be blended together effectively.
+There may also be initial costs for props that sit in the foreground alongside your product - these help create depth in the image which allows the foreground and background to be blended together effectively.

 A digital environment is also reusable.
-Once created, subsequent shoots can use the same virtual background for new launches and product adaptions.
+Once created, subsequent shoots can use the same background for new launches and product adaptions - this is rarely possible for custom built sets.

 Image Quality And Creative Freedom

-There are distinct differences between using a room set, or virtual production when it comes to what you can capture in-camera and any compromises you have to make.
+There are distinct differences between room sets and virtual production when it comes to what you can capture in-camera and the compromises you have to make.

 Set Build